 WinRM connections using the default Negotiate authentication require a copy of the krb5.config file.
-On Windows[®], the Agent Manager attempts to auto-generate this file and places it under <fglam_home>f/state/default/config/krb5.config.
-Under some circumstances, the Agent Manager is unable to auto-generate the file on Windows, in which case the file needs to be created.
-On UNIX[®] systems, the file is never auto-generated and must always be provided.
+The Agent Manager attempts to auto-generate this file and places it under <fglam_home>/state/default/config/krb5.config.

 If the file needs to be created, the format of the krb5.config file for the WinRM Negotiate authentication is as follows: